Hello, world

 in your terminal and you should see something like this:

-If you see something similar to this 👆 then your test passed!
+If you see an output similar to this 👆 then your test passed!

 Writing a test with Minitest is like writing a method in a class, but with some "rules" (some of them are not actual strict rules)